This post may contain affiliate links. Please read our disclosure policy.

 What to serve with harissa chicken?

-When you’re done cooking the harissa chicken, serve it over white rice, brown rice, quinoa, couscous, flatbread, salad or whatever you’re in the mood for.
+When you’re done cooking the harissa chicken, serve it over white rice, brown rice, quinoa, couscous, flatbread, roasted acorn squash, salad or whatever you’re in the mood for.
 The classic way to eat is with over white rice, but it’s a flavorful chicken recipe that you can use in so many ways.
 My husband likes wrapping it up with pita bread, hummus and tabbouleh.
 He’s basically living his best life!!

 Is harissa healthy?